Diamondbacks vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.
+- In five games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 3-2.

-- In their previous 10 matchups with a total posted by sportsbooks, the Diamondbacks and their opponents are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Diamondbacks and their opponents have combined to eclipse the total seven times.

-- The Diamondbacks' previous 10 matchups have not had a spread posted by bookmakers.
+- The Diamondbacks' previous 10 games have not had a spread posted by oddsmakers.

 Explore More About This Game